dorjeduck/pytree-snapshots/README.md

 - **Metadata and Tagging:** Associate metadata and tags with snapshots.
 - **Advanced Query Support**: Perform complex searches using metadata, tags, time ranges, custom criteria, and logical operations.
 - **Flexible Deepcopy Options**: Control how snapshots are stored and retrieved for optimal performance or data safety.
+- **Persistence**: Save all snapshots to disk and reload them later for continued training, evaluation, or analysis across sessions.
 - **PyTreeSnapshotManager**: Includes specialized features for JAX PyTrees, such as validation, transformations and PyTree-specific queries. (more to come)

 ## Installation